clayne/hacktical-c/task/README.md

 ## Lightweight Concurrent Tasks
 Concurrent tasks allows keeping the flow of control intact where it would otherwise get lost in the noise of a solution based on discrete events.
-Note that concurrent means interleaved, not parallel; which means that system threads would add a lot of complexity and overhead.
+Note that concurrent means interleaved, not parallel; system threads would add a lot of complexity and overhead in comparison.
 C lacks built in support for coroutines, but the same effect can be achieved without breaking any rules.

 We start by defining an abstraction to represent a task.